Vaginal Dilators for Radiation Therapy

 When to Use the Dilator

-- You can start using the dilator about 4 weeks after your last radiation treatment (after vaginal irritation has decreased and per your provider's instructions).
+- You can start using the dilator about 4 weeks after your last radiation treatment (This timeline will depend upon when vaginal irritation has decreased and per your provider's instructions).

 - For the first month, use the dilator 5 days a week.